 Why do general contractors use concrete sensors?

 Anyone who has worked with concrete knows how stressful it can be to have an entire team just waiting for the concrete to achieve a certain strength.
-Sometimes, this wait is necessary; however, in many cases, the structure may have reached desired strength already.
+Sometimes, this wait is necessary, however in many cases, the structure may have reached desired strength already.
 This unnecessary wasted waiting game, adversely effects time, resource and project programme, valuable hours lost and delays incurred.
-Unsurprisingly, this situation is much more common than you may think.
+Unsurprisingly, this situation is far too common and needn’t be.

-This unnecessary wait is typically caused by relying only on break tests.
+This pointless additional waiting is typically caused by relying only on break tests.
 This is a flawed method, as the strength of the samples and the strength of the concrete structure vary by the (also called specimens) might not be the same as in the concrete element.
 Even if you place the samples close to the structure to simulate the same curing conditions as the structure, the concrete elements usually have a much higher mass.
 This means the structure will generate much more heat due to the exothermic reaction and develop strength much faster than the sample.
 So you may be waiting 1, 2 or even 4 additional days while the structure has already reached the desired strength.

 Moreover, break tests provide only one information point per compression test.
 So if you wanted information every hour, you would need 24 samples only for a day.
 Logistics can also be challenging with making the samples properly, transporting them, performing the compression tests and then getting the results.
 Potential delays in getting the results can leave you waiting even longer.
 With all this uncertainty regarding concrete strength, it can be tough to plan for resources or use time more efficiently.

 Time consuming reporting of temperature and strength development